-Ron was recently in Rio with Athletics Canada providing on-site physiotherapy and leadership as part of the Integrated Support Team at the 2016 Summer Olympic Games.
+Ron was in Rio with Athletics Canada providing on-site physiotherapy and leadership as part of the Integrated Support Team at the 2016 Summer Olympic Games.
 He is currently Lead Physiotherapist for the Canadian Para-Hockey team, and coach for the Storm Surge U-14 Girls Volleyball team.

 Ron keeps fit through running, cycling and a variety of fun with his active family.

 Jessica is a graduate of the University of Toronto MSc.
 Physical Therapy program.
 She previously attended McMaster University, receiving her bachelor degree with honors in Kinesiology.

 During her undergraduate degree, Jessica was the female captain of the McMaster Cross-Country team.
 She was named an All-Canadian athlete for four consecutive years, finishing her final year undefeated, being named the CIS and OUA Cross-Country champion.
 She had the opportunity to be a part of the bronze winning Cross-Country team that represented Canada at the World University Cross-Country Games in 2010, and was named McMaster’s female Athlete of the Year in 2011.